 Each year, the Fall Competition is held early in the fall semester for second year day and third year evening students.
 The students are responsible for composing an appellate brief based on a hypothetical case.
 The students are then broken into groups and each person argues one of the positions.
 The students present their appellate oral argument before a panel of judges composed of Moot Court Board Members.
 In the Fall Competition, there are two rounds of oral arguments, followed by a Finale showcasing the two competitors with the highest cumulative scores.
 From the Fall Competition, up to 14 students are invited to join the Moot Court Board based on a composite of their first and second round oral scores and their written brief.

-2D and 3E students who have taken, or are in the process of taking, LAWR II can compete in the Fall Competition.
+2D and 3E students who have taken, or are in the process of taking, Written and Oral Advocacy can compete in the Fall Competition.
 If you are a 2D or 3E student, do not register for the Moot Court course offering to compete in the Fall Competition -- you will not be receiving credit for participating in the competition.
-Instead, you will be given an intent-to-compete form during the moot court informational meeting on Tuesday, September 11th.
-When you complete and hand in this form, it will serve as notification to the Moot Court Board of your intent to compete in the Fall Competition.
+Instead, after you attend the moot court informational meetings on Tuesday, September 2nd you may complete the online intent-to-compete form.
+This complete form serves as notification to the Moot Court Board of your intent to compete in the Fall Competition.

 Feel free to contact...

-Fall Competition Chairpersons Evonne Opoku and Mollie Rosenzweig at
+Fall Competition Chairpersons Stephanie Klock and Gabe Maldoff at

-If you cannot make to the mandatory meeting, please contact Evonne Opoku and Mollie Rosenzweig immediately.
+If you cannot make to the mandatory meeting, please contact Stephanie Klock and Gabe Maldoff immediately.

 We look forward to an exciting and successful competition and hope to see everyone at the informational meetings.